-Genesis 12 is the unfolding of God’s promise made in Genesis 3:15 when he promised to reverse the effects of the fall and sin in the life of humanity.
+Genesis 12 is the unfolding of God’s promise made in Genesis 3:15 when He promised to reverse the effects of the fall and sin in the life of humanity.
 Redemption is promised in Genesis 3:15 using metaphorical language and no further explanation or details.
-In Genesis 12:1-3, God begins to give us the details of his plan of redemption and his intention to use one family line to bring about this glorious plan of redemption.
-Further details will be given as the story progresses from Genesis 12 to the end of the Old Testament story —but it begins with one man, Abraham.
+In Genesis 12:1-3, God begins to give us the details of His plan of redemption and His intention to use one family line to bring about this glorious plan of redemption.
+Further details will be given as the story progresses from Genesis 12 to the end of the Old Testament story —but it begins with one man, Abram.

 Take a moment to read Psalm 47 and note the elements of the covenant of Abraham you find.

 At the heart of this covenant of blessings is the command for God’s people to keep God’s precepts and obey his laws, and therefore experience His blessings.
 God also clearly promises consequences for those who fail to do so.
-This command to obey is not rooted in God wanting a people who will obey a list of “dos and dont’s” but rather a people who would love the Lord God, seek him, trust him, and desire to walk in His ways.
-The heart of the covenant is always about relationship and we find that emphasized in God’s covenant name given to his people, Yahweh, and in a repeated phrase found through the Old Testament, “I will be your God and you will be my people.”
+This command to obey is not rooted in God wanting a people who will obey a list of “dos and don’ts” but rather a people who would love the Lord God, seek Him, trust Him, and desire to walk in His ways.
+The heart of the covenant is always about relationship, and we find that emphasized in God’s covenant name, Yahweh, given to His people, and in a repeated phrase found through the Old Testament, “I will be your God, and you will be my people.”
 Psalms 105 and 106 are great examples of this covenant of Abraham.
 It’s interesting that when we get to the New Testament, in Matthew we read of the arrival of Immanuel, the One promised in Isaiah 7.
-Immanuel reflects God’s covenant name and promise—God with us!
+Immanuel reflects God’s covenant name and promise because Immanuel means God with us!

 Take some time this week to read through Psalms 47, 105, and 106.
 Use the Dig In Psalms Study Guide as you read through the Psalms.
 Make note of the references to Abraham and the covenant God made with him and his descendants.